Why Some Papers Are Rejected After Minor Revisions

 If the revised manuscript:

-• Fails to sharpen contribution claims
+• Fails to clarify its contribution

-• Does not clarify differentiation
+• Does not differentiate from existing work

-• Leaves incremental perception unresolved
+• Remains incremental in perception

-Editors may reconsider the paper’s competitiveness.
+Editors may reconsider its competitiveness.

 4. New Weaknesses Introduced During Revision

-Revisions can unintentionally create problems:
+Revisions can unintentionally create new issues:

-• Added experiments contradict earlier claims
+• Additional experiments contradict earlier claims

-• Clarification exposes methodological gaps
+• Clarifications expose methodological gaps

-Even small changes can destabilize the manuscript.
+Even small changes can affect overall coherence.

 5. Competitive Context Changes

-• Competing papers may be accepted
+• Competing work may be published

-• New state-of-the-art results may emerge
+• New benchmarks may emerge

 • Journal priorities may shift